SAP-archive/fiori-for-ios-workshop/GettingStarted.md

 ### Run your generated application

-Xcode should automatically open your just created project.
+Xcode should automatically open your newly created project.

-To run your application in the iOS simulator, choose the **iPhone X** scheme and click the **Run** button.
+To run your application in the iOS simulator, choose the **iPhone XR** simulator from the device list at the top of the window, and click the **Run** button.

 ![Entity-Viewer](https://user-images.githubusercontent.com/9074514/48112636-2307d180-e20c-11e8-8607-24b55a99674a.png)

-To log-on enter your SAP Cloud Platfrom account username and password.
+To log on, enter your SAP Cloud Platfrom account username and password.

 ![Entity-Viewer](https://user-images.githubusercontent.com/9074514/48092356-4bb6a980-e1c1-11e8-8201-f0e82ade7753.png)

+The onboarding screens will now be presented.
+You will be prompted to set a passcode for your app.

+> **Note:** To bypass requests for your passcode with every launch, turn on biometric authentication by selecting both **Face ID > Enrolled** and **Face ID > Matching Face** from the **Hardware** menu in the **Simulator** app, before you set your passcode.

-The on-boarding screens will be presented, enter a pass code, then you’ll land on the main app screen where you can explore the data on your deployed backend.
+Once you have set a passcode, you’ll land on the main app screen, where you can explore the data on your deployed backend.

 ![Entity-Viewer](https://user-images.githubusercontent.com/377404/42200447-1dc68fcc-7e48-11e8-9151-33090acf4716.png)

 Because this minimal iOS app has all the sample code required to query, create, and modify expense entities, you can use it as the base for implementing your own views leveraging Fiori for iOS controls.

-To bypass requests for your passcode with every launch, turn on biometric authentication by selecting **Face ID > Enrolled** from the **Hardware** menu in the **Simulator** app.

 ## Configure Pre-built Travel Expense App

-You can leverage the backend data and cloud application created in the previous steps to configure the Travel Expense sample in this repository.
+You can leverage the backend data and cloud application created in the previous steps to configure the pre-built Travel Expense sample in this repository.

-In the **Finder**, navigate to the local directory where you placed the cloned version of the **Travel Expense** repository.
+In the **Finder**, navigate to the local folder where you placed the cloned version of the **Travel Expense** repository.

 Open the Xcode project file titled **TravelExpenses.xcodeproj**.